EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 - Smoking, eating and drinking are not permitted in the competition area.

-- Epic reserves the right to cancel or move any competition due to weather, number of entries or any other circumstances deemed necessary.
-In case of cancellation due to Epic Dance Showcase, all registration fees will be refunded.
+- Epic reserves the right to cancel or move any competition or convention due to weather, number of entries or any other circumstances deemed necessary.

 - Epic Dance Showcase and the hosting facility are not responsible for personal injury to performers, spectators, or personal property loss.
 By entering this event, it is agreed that participants or spectators will not hold Epic Dance Showcase, LLC or its officers, directors, staff or employees responsible for injuries sustained or illnesses contracted by them while in attendance of their competitions/conventions.